Nylilsa/nylilsa.github.io/wr.md

 # WR History Progression
 [hr_major]

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+If there are any inaccuracies on this page, please contact me on Discord about it !

-If there are any mistakes, please contact me on Discord about it !
+## Game

-Select your game:
+[hr_major]

 <div id="wr-game-buttons">